wagtail/rfcs/draft/012-rationalise-apps.rst

 Since these apps only implement admin ui, they should be merged into ``wagtailadmin``.

-How they should be done
+How this should be done
 =======================

 The merging of ``wagtailsites`` and ``wagtailusers`` into ``wagtailadmin``